 To Renovate or Not to Renovate

 Any fixer-upper is going to require renovations and work.
 However, the type of renovations involved should greatly influence your decision on whether this is the right property for you.
 Typically, renovations fall into two categories – cosmetic and structural.
 Cosmetic renovations are usually less time consuming and fairly inexpensive and include:

 - repairing, replacing or installing flooring, tile or carpet in the home.

 - repairing or replacing leaky toilets or faucets.

 Structural renovations tend to be more costly and time consuming and will require a contractor.
 These types of renovations include:

 - removing walls to expand living space.

-- changing windows in the home to more energy-efficient ones.
+- replacing windows in the home with more energy-efficient ones.

 - adding a garage or an addition to the structure.

 So now that you are an expert in buying a home on the Brea real estate market it is time to dive in.
-You are knowledgeable about the right time to buy, real estate terms, if to buy a fixer upper, and why Brea is the best spot in California to buy.
+You are knowledgeable about the right time to buy, familiar with real estate terms, informed about how to decide to buy a fixer-upper, and confident that Brea is the best spot in California to buy.
 Give me a call and I will get you started on your way to finding your perfect home.